mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 						bantime of 1 year (31536000 seconds)
 						maxretry of 10 attempts

-		This means Fail2Ban will scan through it's log files over a full year's period If it finds the same attack pattern, let's say an SSH attack for instance, from the same IP address on 10 different occasions anywhere within 1 year, that IP address is then regarded as a repeat offender and can very well be blacklisted for the 1 year
+		This means Fail2Ban will scan through it's log files over a full year's period.
+		If it finds the same attack pattern, let's say an SSH attack for instance, from the same IP address on 10 different occasions anywhere within 1 year, that IP address is then regarded as a repeat offender and can very well be blacklisted for the 1 year